Uncovering Cross-Objective Interference in Multi-Objective Alignment: Related Work

 \subsection{Multi-Objective Optimization: Scalarization and Pareto Optimality}

-MOO seeks Pareto-optimal solutions by balancing multiple objectives.
-Classic approaches rely on scalarization, either through linear or nonlinear schemes, to reduce MOO to single-objective optimization.
-A foundational gradient-based approach is MGDA \citep{mgda}, which computes a common descent direction by solving a minimum-norm problem over the convex hull of objective gradients.
+Classic MOO reduces multi-objective problems to single-objective optimization via scalarization, with convergence guarantees typically relying on convexity or determinism assumptions that do not transfer cleanly to LLM alignment.
+The foundational gradient-based approach MGDA \citep{mgda} computes a common descent direction by solving a minimum-norm problem over the convex hull of objective gradients.
 Recent extensions include PMGDA \citep{zhang2024pmgdapreferencebasedmultiplegradient}, which incorporates user preferences, and PAMA \citep{10.1007/978-3-032-06078-5_15}, which adapts the minimum-norm optimization to LLM alignment.
-Recent work has refined Pareto stationarity concepts \citep{hu2025leveraging} and explored regimes where multiple objectives can facilitate optimization \citep{pmlr-v267-efroni25a,pmlr-v202-dann23a}.
-In multi-objective RL, constrained approaches, such as CA-NPG \citep{10.1109/TPAMI.2025.3528944} and related conflict-averse updates \citep{kim2025conflictaverse}, aim to improve all objectives while respecting KL or safety constraints.
+While \citet{lu2023multiobjective} analyze when linear scalarization can in principle recover the full (non-convex) Pareto front, their guarantees rely on strong non-determinism and numerical stability assumptions.
+Stochastic MOO methods such as SMG \citep{liu2021stochasticmultigradientalgorithmmultiobjective}, MoCo \citep{fernando2023mitigating}, and SDMGrad \citep{NEURIPS2023_0e5b96f9} relax deterministic assumptions but remain primarily designed for supervised settings.

-However, classical MOO theory typically assumes convex objectives or Pareto sets, which fail in LLM alignment where autoregressive models yield non-convex policy spaces.
-While \citet{lu2023multiobjective} analyze when linear scalarization can fully recover Pareto fronts in principle, they require strong non-determinism and numerical stability conditions for algorithmic success.
-We bridge this gap by developing theoretical analysis tailored to RFT from both local improvement and global convergence perspectives.
+Recent work has refined Pareto stationarity concepts \citep{hu2025leveraging} and explored regimes where multiple objectives can facilitate optimization \citep{pmlr-v202-dann23a, pmlr-v267-efroni25a}.
+In multi-objective RL, CA-NPG \citep{10.1109/TPAMI.2025.3528944} and conflict-averse updates \citep{kim2025conflictaverse} aim to improve all objectives, but focus on KL and safety constraints rather than the covariance misalilgnment we identify.
+Crucially, none of these works formalizes cross-objective interference or explain its dependence on model geometry.